simonmackinnon/clouddevopslearningblog/jekyll-clouddevopslearningblog/_posts/2020-10-16-cloud-guru-challenge.markdown

 It send SNS notifications for different status updates.
 I set this up as per the brief, although I was pushing to my topic for every row that couldn't be read correctly, which proved to be a little verbose (at one point I was sending hundreds of error notifications due to a bug in my code).
 Pretty fun and easy to set up.
 Then getting CloudFormation passing the output ARN to the environment variables of the Lambda function kept this relatively re-deployable.

-For Reporing, I used API Gateway to expose the DynamoDB table data, and then consumed it in JavaScript.
+For Reporting, I used API Gateway to expose the DynamoDB table data, and then consumed it in JavaScript.
 Some of the gotchas in this (a) while the API request type for performing Scan operations is GET, the HTTP method for DynamoDB service calls is always POST (b) I found getting the Integration Request Mapping Template and the Integration Repsonse Mapping Template are right for this is a little difficult (c) ensuring the calls to the API had the correct headers to avoid a CORS / Preflight error is always difficult (and something I should spend some time learning about, it always trips me up).
 I built a simple vanilla JS demo site (due to time constraints) to retrieve (and sort) the data, then display using [Chart.js](https://www.chartjs.org/)

 ![The Graph](/media/covidGraph.png)